-In 2021, the Oregon State Legislature increased funding for public universities until at least 2023, benefiting Oregon State University and a number of other colleges.
+In 2021, the Oregon State Legislature increased funding for public universities until at least 2023, benefiting Oregon State University and several other colleges.
 Additionally, in the fiscal year of 2021, the college benefited from gaining $27 million of federal pandemic relief funding.
-The college’s research funding also increased during this time, making the 2021 fiscal year the 17th year out of the last 19 years in which research expenditures have increased.
-USA Facts also notes that the Oregon State University gained the fifth most significant federal grant investment of any college in 2018.
+The college’s research funding also increased during this time, making the 2021 fiscal year the 17th out of the last 19 years in which research expenditures have increased.
+USA Facts also notes that Oregon State University gained the fifth most significant federal grant investment of any college in 2018.

 24. Foothill-De Anza Community College

 Thanks to the American Rescue Plan Act, Foothill-De Anza Community College gained $10.7 million in early 2021.
 The college is also benefiting from increased funding at the state level.
 For example, in its 2021-2022 budget, the college notes that the California State Government is providing the college with $13.5 million to conduct capital projects.
 The Department of Education’s press release about the American Rescue Plan Act praises Foothill-De Anza Community College for using previous federal funding to establish mental wellness programming for students.

 The American Rescue Plan Act awarded Cornell University $33 million.
 The college has also benefited from increased funding not connected to pandemic relief.
 For example, in January 2021, the Department of Agriculture gave the college $2 million to research new solutions to water decontamination and foodborne illness risks.
 The college has continued to maintain robust funding from the federal government throughout 2021.
 For example, in October 2021, the National Institute of Food and Agriculture granted the college $3 million to develop new cover crops for organic farmers.
 Best Colleges notes that, in 2017, Cornell University gained the 13th highest research and development funding in the US.